-Turn any slightly stale bread into delicious and easy bread pudding muffins.
+It’s what to do with stale bread!
+Turn any stale bread into delicious and easy bread pudding muffins.
 Perfect for dessert, snacks or a sweet breakfast treat.

 Even regular bread is perfect, as you can simply add raisins or cinnamon to your soaking mixture or change it up and toss a few berries in with the bread cubes for a fruit-filled bread pudding muffin.
 Raspberries or blueberries work especially nicely, and you can use fresh or frozen fruit.

-Instead of one large bread pudding, I sometimes like to make these bread pudding muffins.
-They’re like bread pudding in portable form.
+These bread pudding muffins are like bread pudding in portable form.
 Perfect for dessert, an afternoon snack or even with your breakfast coffee.
 Eat them “as is”, with a drizzle of maple syrup or dress them up for a comforting dessert by serving them warm with a hard sauce or some Creme Anglaise or with a spoonful of fresh fruit.

 A half loaf of stale bread will be enough for 6 bread pudding muffins.
 If you only have a bit of stale bread at a time, simply cube it up and store in a freezer bag in your freezer.
 Keep doing that with odds and ends of stale bread until you have enough to make a batch of these bread pudding muffins.